rollyourown-xyz/ryo-website-content/content/collaborate/project_structure/index.md

 - host-setup.sh: Performs project-specific configuration of the host server
 - build-images.sh: Creates an image for each of the project’s components
 - deploy-project.sh: Launches project's containers and provides configuration parameters to the environment

+### The `get-modules.sh` script

+The `get-modules.sh` script loads additional modules needed by the project, which are retrieved from dedicated [rollyourown.xyz](https://rollyourown.xyz) repositories.

+### The `host-setup.sh` script

+Generic host setup and configuration has already been done by the `host-setup.sh` script in the [host server](rollyourown/project_modules/host_server/) [repository](https://github.com/rollyourown-xyz/ryo-host).
+Additional host configuration is performed for the individual project by the `host-setup.sh` script in the project's repository.
+This usually consists of setting up directories on the host server to provide persistent storage for the project's containers to enable component configuration and data to persist across container re-starts and replacements.
+Additional host setup steps may be needed, depending on the project.

+The `host-setup.sh` script also calls the `host-setup.sh` scripts for any modules that are needed as part of the project.

+### The `build-images.sh` script

+The `build-images.sh` script calls [Packer](https://www.packer.io/) to create an image for each of the project's components and upload them to the host server ready to be deployed in the `deploy-project.sh` script.
+A version stamp (e.g. 20210301) needs to be passed to the `build-images.sh` script, which will be used in the name of each image created and uploaded and which will be used in the `deploy-project.sh` script to launch the correct container image version and later to upgrade containers in-life.

+The `build-images.sh` script also calls the `build-images.sh` scripts for any modules that need to be built as part of the project.

+For each image to be built, [Packer](https://www.packer.io/) uses [LXD](https://linuxcontainers.org/lxd/) to launch a base container on the control node (using an [ubuntu-minimal](https://wiki.ubuntu.com/Minimal) cloud image), executes a component-specific [Ansible](https://www.ansible.com/) playbook to provision the container with the necessary software and configuration, and then creates a container image from the fully provisioned container.
+Finally, packer triggers LXD to upload the container image to the remote host server ready for deployment.

+### The `deploy-project.sh` script

+The `deploy-project.sh` script uses [Terraform](https://www.terraform.io/) and the [Terraform LXD Provider](https://registry.terraform.io/providers/terraform-lxd/lxd/) to launch the project's containers on the host machine.
+The version stamp provided to the `build-images.sh` script also needs to be provided to the `deploy-project.sh` script so that Terraform can identify the container images to launch.

+The `deploy-project.sh` script also calls the `deploy-project.sh` scripts for any modules that need to be deployed as part of the project.

+Component containers are launched as specified in the Terraform configuration.
+Terraform reads the current state on the host machine and makes changes to bring the host machine into the desired state.
+On the first execution of the `deploy-project.sh` script, no resources have been deployed to the host machine so that Terraform deploys the entire project.
+On a later execution, changes are only made where necessary (e.g. to upgrade a container to a newer version, built in a later build-images step).

 ## Directories